kdhrubo/ai-agents/README.md

 # AI Agents

-This repo contains source code of various AI Agents developed using the Spring AI and Langchain4J AI frameworks.
+This repo contains source code of various real world AI Agents developed using the Spring AI and Langchain4J AI frameworks.

 ## Healthcare